 So, having your property managed sounds like a win-win situation, right?
 Well, there’s a catch.
 Letting agencies don’t come for free and often this is the main deterrent for landlords.
 However, here at Bunk, we have pricing options to best suit you and your property.

 For those landlords who want everything taken care of, we can Fully Manage all your properties; you won’t have to lift a finger!
-Or are you a landlord who enjoys the maintenance work but would rather leave finding tenants and payments for someone else to deal with?
+Or are you a landlord who enjoys the maintenance work but would rather leave finding and managing tenants to someone else?
 Perhaps our Let & Manage Subscription would suit you.
 Even if you just want help finding tenants, we can do that too with our Tenant Find Only service.
 We can help create a stress-free rental process that works for you.